2i2c-org/team-compass/.github/ISSUE_TEMPLATE/support-steward.md

 ### Tasks to transition the support steward!

 - [ ] New support steward is named
-- [ ] New support steward has discussed open support issues with old support steward
+- [ ] New support steward has discussed open support issues with outgoing support steward
-- [ ] Old support steward issue is closed
+- [ ] Previous support steward transfer issue is closed